karlospn/provisioning-an-azdo-org-with-terraform/README.md

 - An AAD group
 - A license type

-It enrolls all the members of the AAD group into the AzDo organization and assigns them the given license type
+It enrolls all the members of the AAD group into the AzDo organization and assigns them a license from the specified type

 ### Example: